All About Baby Teeth

-- They allow your child to chew and to smile
+- allow your child to chew and to smile

-- They are important for development of the right muscles for clear speech
+- support the development of muscles for clear speech

-- They ‘hold’ the space open for the adult teeth to grow in to – making it less likely that they will grow crooked or be overcrowded
+- ‘hold’ the space ready for the adult teeth to grow in to – making it less likely that they will grow crooked or be overcrowded.

-If baby teeth are not cared for there is a high risk of dental decay.
-This will cause painful toothache and possible infections for your child.
+There is a high risk of tooth decay if baby teeth are not cared for which can cause painful toothache and possible infections for your child.

-In some cases children will have to go into hospital to have rotten teeth removed under anaesthetic
+In some cases children will have to go into hospital to have rotten teeth removed under unaesthetic.

 - see a dentist twice a year so that any problems are spotted early

-Children should have their first appointment by a year of age, or by six months after their first tooth appears.
+Children should have their first appointment by the age of one, or by six months after their first tooth appears.

 This is important because;

-- Your child will get used to seeing the dentist from an early age and it will not be a strange experience for them
+- Your child will get used to visiting the dentist from an early age and it will become a familiar place and experience for them

-- Your Dentist can use specialist products that help prevent tooth decay
+- Specialist products may be used that help prevent tooth decay

-- Your Dentist can give you specialist advice on how to keep your child’s teeth healthy
+- The dentist can give you advice on how to keep your child’s teeth healthy

 Who Can Help?